 This course is designed to strengthen your use of a sophisticated graphic, textual, and verbal scientific language; and Organic chemistry-an active field of study, research, and scholarship-provides molecular level foundational knowledge and skills for better communication, deeper comprehension, better questioning, and better problem-solving in biochemistry, green chemistry, environmental chemistry, molecular biology, genetics, pharmaceuticals, medicine, biotechnology, toxicology, and numerous related fields.
-Organic chemicals are everywhere and make up over 95% of the more than 193 million (and counting) known chemical substances.4
+Organic and organometallic chemicals are everywhere and make up over 90% of the more than 273 million (and counting) known chemical substances.4

 In this course, we will all work together-to increase your ability to ask elucidating questions & to think critically.
-We will accomplish this through deliberate practice, making lots of mistakes, questioning and adjusting your thinking (based on self-reflection, utilizing appropriate learning strategies, improving metacognition, generating more questions, and timely feedback.
+We will accomplish this through deliberate practice, making lots of mistakes, questioning and adjusting your thinking (based on self-reflection), utilizing appropriate learning strategies, improving metacognition, generating more questions, and timely feedback (from student to instructor and from instructor to student).

 This course is more than the memorization of a bunch of facts; and it is more than applying a few simple rules to get the correct answer.
 Through doing the work, you will know and understand many facts and you will be able to apply some rules; yet you must think critically (at the Bloom's Taxonomy levels of analysis, evaluation, and synthesis) to solve problems, which may occasionally have more than one reasonable answer.
 Therefore, you must learn to think like a detective and piece answers together with everything you know.
 We will help each other to learn these critical thinking skills.